-5. POLICY AGAINST HARASSMENT
+5. POLICY AGAINST HARASSMENT, DISCRIMINATION, AND RETALIATION

-A. SB LAFCO prohibits and will not tolerate unlawful harassment.
+Α. SB LAFCO prohibits and will not tolerate unlawful harassment.
 This policy applies to all persons involved with SB LAFCO including employees, applicants, customers or persons providing services pursuant to a contract.
-This policy prohibits sexual harassment and harassment based on an individual's inclusion in a protected class, such as race, color, religion, national origin, ancestry, sex, age, medical condition, sexual orientation, gender characteristics, gender identity, marital status, caregiver responsibilities, citizenship, pregnancy, physical and mental disabilities, veteran or any other consideration made unlawful by federal, state or local laws, including persons perceived to have any of these characteristics.
+This policy prohibits sexual harassment and harassment, as well as discrimination and retaliation based on an individual's inclusion in a protected class, such as race (including but not limited to traits associated with race, such as hair texture and protective hairstyles such as braids, locs, and twists), color, religion, national origin, ancestry, sex, age, medical condition, sexual orientation, gender characteristics, gender identity, marital status, caregiver responsibilities, citizenship, pregnancy, physical and mental disabilities, veteran or any other consideration made unlawful by federal, state or local laws, including persons perceived to have any of these characteristics.
 SB LAFCO will also take all responsible steps to prevent or eliminate unlawful harassment by non-employees, including customers, clients, and suppliers, who have workplace contact with SB LAFCO's employees.
-(Amended June 16, 2011)